Find the soul of England by living in the heart of London.

 - Four-day on-site orientation program with excursions

-- Two group weekend excursions, one within Britain (included in the program fee) and one to the Continent (optional, extra charge)
+- Two group weekend excursions, one within Britain (optional, extra charge) and one to mainland Europe (included in the program fee)

 - Membership in University of London Student Union (including facilities and club activities)